ZacharyTaylor/Multimodal-Calib/README.md

 Software used to automatically calibrate the extrinsic parameters of several sensors of different modalities

-Currently restructuring software to be more user friendly / stop it segfaulting everywhere.
+Currently restructuring software to be more user friendly.
+Currently only the MI metric is working and visualization and interpolation are only partly working.

-Working-

-Loading Moving Image / scan

-Loading Base Image

-Error reporting

-Affine Transform

-Camera Transform

-Returning generated scan

-In Progress-

-Interpolation

-Visualization

-metrics

-Still to do-
+Plan-

+Metrics - should be working again by the 20th of April

+Interpolation - working by the 26th of April

-general build/make files
+General build/make files - added by the 26th of April

-tidy up documentation

-add info to wiki
+Visualization,tidying up documentation and info to wiki - sometime in May